valenontivero/TP2_SO/Readme.md

   user@linux:$ ./run.sh

-Another way is to compile using the docker.sh script.
+Another way is to compile and run all at once is using the docker.sh script.
 This will create a docker image with all the required dependencies and compile the kernel.

     user@linux:$ ./docker.sh

-  Then you can run the kernel using the run.sh script.
+## Compile and run using buddy memory allocator

+To use the buddy memory allocator instead of the default one, you need to compile the kernel with the BUDDY_ALLOCATOR flag set to 1.
+You can do this by running:

-    user@linux:$ ./run.sh
+    user@linux:$ ./docker.sh buddy

+## Windows

+If you are using Windows, you can use WSL2 (Windows Subsystem for Linux) to run the above commands.
+Make sure to have WSL2 installed and set up with a Linux distribution of your choice, and to dos2unix all .sh files

 Be aware that you may need to change your audio device on the run.sh script.